Not All Browsers Are Created Equal: Comparing Web Browser Fingerprintability: Results

 \subsubsection{Discussion}

-The results of our tests are summarised in Table \ref{mobile}.
-Chrome, Opera Mini, Firefox and Edge included the phone model as part of the user agent string.
-They also calculated device IDs.
+The results of our tests are summarized in Table \ref{ch5:mobile}.
+Chrome, Opera Mini and Edge included the phone model as part of the user agent field.
+With exception of Safari, all tested browsers calculated device IDs.

-Although all tested browsers rendered the Canvas image, Chrome, Safari, and Edge (both desktop and mobile) rendered exactly the same image on the test devices with similar specifications.
-This makes Chrome, Safari and Edge Canvas images less fingerprintable than the other tested browsers.
+Although all tested browsers rendered the canvas image, Chrome, Safari, and Edge (both desktop and mobile) rendered exactly the same image on the test devices with similar specifications.
+This makes Chrome, Safari and Edge canvas-rendered images less fingerprintable than the other tested browsers.

 Chrome, Opera Mini, and Firefox exposed the local IPv4 addresses.
-However, no mobile browser exposed any ULAs.
+However, unlike their desktop counterparts, they also exposed the client's ULA(s).
 Overall, Chrome and Opera Mini were the most fingerprintable browsers (FI: 9).
 Just like its desktop counterpart, Safari was the least fingerprintable (FI: 2).